Rajpratik71/zfs_wiki/hole_birth-FAQ.md

 ### Short explanation
-The hole_birth feature has/had bugs, the result of which is that, if you do a `zfs send -i` (or `-R`, since it uses `-i`) from an affected dataset, the receiver *will not see any checksum or other errors, but will not match the source*.
+The hole_birth feature has/had bugs, the result of which is that, if you do a `zfs send -i` (or `-R`, since it uses `-i`) from an affected dataset, the receiver will not see any checksum or other errors, but the resulting destination snapshot will not match the source.

 ZoL versions 0.6.5.8 and 0.7.0-rc1 (and above) default to ignoring the faulty metadata which causes this issue *on the sender side*.